 Many of UCF’s faculty and researchers are NASA veterans and hail from some of the biggest, most important programs in U.S. space history.
-Seventeen UCF researchers have asteroids named after them, and UCF even has a planet named in its honor — more about that fun fact later when we talk about this year’s uniforms.
+Seventeen UCF researchers have asteroids named after them, and UCF even has a planet named in its honor.

 “Our involvement in space exploration has rocketed along since NASA provided our very first research grant.
 We are tremendously proud of the world-class space research carried out here — missions to the moon and the outer planets, advancing the rapidly developing space industry, designing new space instrumentation and communication, and much more,” says Michael D. Johnson, provost and vice president of academic affairs.
 “The annual Space Game celebrates UCF’s distinctive beginning and our simultaneously expanding prominence in space exploration and in athletics.
 This game reminds us that we have much to celebrate and that the best is yet to come.”